iceteabottle/flexible-squares/README.md

 To position the content in the horizontal center, just add `right: 0; left: 0;` to the `<span>`.

 You want nice margins between the squares?
-The `.fs-content` element is the place to do this.
+The `.fs-content` element is the place to do this.<br><br>

 **Optional:**